amaheshwari25/amaheshwari25.github.io/_pages/about.md

 <b> Funding: </b>  I’m a NSF GRFP recipient, currently on Reserve status (i.e. have full fellowship funding remaining, for use in ‘26-‘27 onwards).

-I’m grateful to have received the Phillip Goldman '86 Senior Prize in Computer Science (awarded to the [top student in the CS department at Princeton](https://www.cs.princeton.edu/news/class-day-department-celebrates-graduates)), as well as the Goldwater Scholarship as an undergraduate.
+I’m grateful to have received the Phillip Goldman '86 Senior Prize in Computer Science (awarded to the [top student in the CS department at Princeton](https://www.cs.princeton.edu/news/class-day-department-celebrates-graduates)), as well as the Goldwater Scholarship, as an undergraduate.

 Other stuff I enjoy: In my free time, I’m usually playing badminton, running late to dance practice, or convincing my friends to play foosball with me.
 I very much enjoy talking to people, about research or otherwise — please reach out!